Studex-Product/studex-frontend/src/api/MockServerDoc.md

 ## Overview
 This document outlines the authentication API endpoints and their expected request/response formats for the StudEx application.

+You can test using the ApiTest component `localhost/5173/api-test`

 ## Base URL
 ```
 VITE_STUDEX_BASE_URL=https://eb562eb2-ffd2-4cc2-a712-d5423b2ecece.mock.pstmn.io